You are here

 If this is your first visit to Aspen, visit the iconic Maroon Bells, the most photographed place in Colorado.
 Stroll around Maroon Lake or hike up to Crater Lake (3.6 miles roundtrip).

-GETTING THERE DURING SUMMER 2021: Reservations are required to access Maroon Bells Scenic Area and can be made on AspenChamber.org.
+GETTING THERE: Reservations are required to access Maroon Bells Scenic Area and can be made on AspenChamber.org.
 Car traffic is restricted during peak summer months between 8 a.m. and 5 p.m.
 During these hours, there is bus service between Aspen Highlands and Maroon Bells Scenic Area.
 For more information, see our guide to the Maroon Bells Scenic Area.

 SIX FAVORITE HIKES IN ASPEN